alombarte/docs/krakend/content.md

 ```
 #### Show the help:

-    docker run -it -p 8080:8080 -v $PWD:/etc/krakend/ %%IMAGE%% --help
+    docker run -it -p 8080:8080 -v $PWD:/etc/krakend/ %%IMAGE%% help

 ### Building your custom KrakenD image

-Most production deployments will not want to rely on mounting a volume for the container, but to use their own image based on `%%IMAGE%%`:
+Most production deployments will not want to rely on mounting a volume for the container but to use their image based on `%%IMAGE%%`:

 Your `Dockerfile` could look like this: